NikoMix/BotFramework-Training/05-FaQBuilder.md

 # Microsoft QnA Maker

 In this section we will have some hands on experience with the QnA Maker.

 The documentation explains QnA Maker with these words: "Microsoft QnA Maker is a free, easy-to-use, REST API and web-based service that trains AI to respond to user's questions in a more natural, conversational way.
 Compatible across development platforms, hosting services, and channels, QnA Maker is the only question and answer service with a graphical user interface—meaning you don’t need to be a developer to train, manage, and use it for a wide range of solutions."

-Please find the Documentation to QnA Maker in the link below;
+Please find the Documentation to QnA Maker in the link below: https://qnamaker.ai/Documentation
-https://qnamaker.ai/Documentation

 ## Create a new QnA Service